vladimirlojanica/ideas/README.md

  - The next layer may be a tree structure to navigate the blocks of the file.
  - The next step would be to provide proper widgets for every value.
  - The next step may be wizards to generate certain blocks of the configuration file.
  - The next step may be to provide a dashboard and interpretation of what the configuration file is doing from a high level.
-Such as a nginx dashboard with icons for proxying. (see [representational computing](#representational-computing) and [data views](#data-views))
+Such as a nginx dashboard with icons for proxying. (representational computing and data views)

 ```
  * Interfaces are written to visualize and edit representations.